The Victor-Victrola Page

-Many Victrola aftermarket services existed in the late 'teens and early 20's.
+Many aftermarket services existed in the late 'teens and early 20's.
 These companies would decorate, paint or modify a Victrola to suit anyone's taste.
 There also were scores of companies who made a variety of custom cabinets for Victrolas.

 Victrola dealers often attached a dealer tag or decal, indicating where it was purchased.
 Large dealer networks included the Wurlitzer Company, Grinnell Brothers, Lyon and Healy, John Wannamaker, and many others.

 Victor set up spectacular large indoor and outdoor displays to promote their products, as shown at the right.
 This was a giant horn that played music to an outdoor audience!
 (Toronto Canada, 1926)